alexhernandezgarcia/alexhernandezgarcia.github.io/slides/latinx-icml26.md

 * leverage the availability of .highlight1[multiple oracles] with different .highlight1[costs and fidelity]
 * efficiently use the right level of accuracy needed for each query

-.conclusion[Multi-fidelity active learning can leverage the diversity of methods available in science.]
+.conclusion-float[Multi-fidelity active learning can leverage the diversity of methods available in science.]
 ]

 .references[Hernandez-Garcia, Saxena et al. [Multi-fidelity active learning with GFlowNets](https://arxiv.org/abs/2306.11715).
 TMLR, 2024]